ibsal/trick-double-pendulum/README.md

 ### state_integ()

-In state_integ(), we pass the state derivatives - which are the second derivative of both angles as well as the first derivative - to the integrator.
+In state_integ(), we pass the state derivatives - which are the second derivative of both angles as well as the first derivatives - to the integrator.
 This allows us to calculate values for theta, which can be used to calculate the x and y positions of the masses.

 ## Results